Are you running in the summer? Knowing about hydration for running in hot weather can help keep you hydrated, fueled, and improve your performance.

 - Add powders or electrolytes to your water.
 My favorites are UCAN hydrate powder and NUUN tabs.

-- While sports drinks can also provide ample electrolytes, your everyday liquids (like milk and juice) can supplement, as well.
+- While sports drinks can also provide ample electrolytes, your everyday liquids (like milk, juice and even pregnancy mocktails) can supplement, as well.
 I also love using huma plus gels or honey stingers for longer runs to get both carbs + electrolytes.

 If you want more tips on avoiding dehydration in winter and crafting your winter running plan, check out the post I wrote on that.